w3c/webcodecs/explainer.md

 A **VideoTrackReader** converts a MediaStreamTrack into a ReadableStream of DecodedVideoFrame.

-A **VideoEncoder** is a TransformStream from DecodeVideoFrame to EncodedVideoFrame.
+A **VideoEncoder** is a TransformStream from DecodedVideoFrame to EncodedVideoFrame.

 A **VideoDecoder** is a TransformStream from EncodedVideoFrame to DecodedVideoFrame.

 A **VideoTrackWriter** converts a WritableStream of DecodedVideoFrame into a MediaStreamTrack.

+An **ImageEncoder** encodes a single image from [ImageData](http://developer.mozilla.org/en-US/docs/Web/API/ImageData) to EncodedImageData.

+An **ImageDecoder** decodes a single image from EncodedImageData to [ImageData](http://developer.mozilla.org/en-US/docs/Web/API/ImageData).

 ## Examples
 ### Example of decode for low-latency live streaming or cloud gaming